- Program Details

 Come Join us every 2nd Thursday of the month at 5:30 p.m. to 7 p.m.
-Located within the main ACS Center, Building 1526. for our monthly Money Troubles solution class.
-Each month we will pick a different Financial Author to not only give you a copy of their book for free but to give an overview of the book and answer any questions related to the topic each month.
+Located within the main ACS Center, Building 1526. for our monthly Smart Money Talks class.
+Each month we will pick a best-selling finanical book to discuss.
+Participants will receive a copy of their book for free and answer any questions related to the topic each month.

-To register for each months upcoming Money Troubles Solution class please feel free to call us or sign up at Eventbrite.
+To register for each months upcoming Smart Money Talks please feel free to call us or sign up at Eventbrite.

 - Banking Management

 1st Tuesday of every month at 9 a.m. to 11:30 a.m. in the main Army community Service bldg.
 1526.